Children’s National Fights Food Allergy Bullying

-The Food Allergy Program has hired Linda Herbert, PhD, to help children with allergies who have developed anxiety or depression because of their food allergy and she will be researching ways to continue helping these children.
+The Food Allergy Program, led by Hemant P. Sharma, MD, helps children with food allergies who have developed anxiety or depression because of their food allergy.

-“Anytime a child can be singled out, maybe a different sex, social class, ethnicity, or in this case a food allergy, they could be subject to bullying in school,” said Herbert.
+“Any time a child can be singled out, maybe because of a different sex, social class, ethnicity, or in this case a food allergy, they could be subject to bullying in school,” said Herbert.
 “We want to provide outpatient therapy to these children, provide them with group therapy, and teach them how to stay safe and minimize bullying.”

 Dr. Sharma said it’s important for children with food allergies to not be afraid that they will be teased or bullied if they tell others about their allergy.
 He said kids need to be able to tell others what their allergy is and what needs to happen if they have an allergic reaction.

-The New York Times article described children being taunted by classmates chanting, “You can’t eat this,” and in one extreme case, a child smeared peanut butter on the face of a kid who was allergic to peanuts.
+A New York Times article on this topic had described children being taunted by classmates, chanting, “You can’t eat this,” and in one extreme case, a child smeared peanut butter on the face of a kid who was allergic to peanuts.

 “In the most extreme cases, if a child is touched by an allergen, he will have a skin reaction in that area.
 But if the allergen is ingested, the child could have as severe a reaction as anaphylaxis,” Dr. Sharma said.